 - Reducing screening and diagnostic costs

-- A limited number of complex Chest images may require human radiological expertise
+- A limited number of complex Chest images may require further human radiological expertise

-While developed for TB, this system will be enhanced in the future to spot other lung diseases.
+While developed for TB, this system will be further developed to enable detection of other lung diseases as well.
 It is thus expected to contribute to a broad healthcare strengthening impact in areas where this is most needed.

 More than 30 countries use CAD4TB in their TB programs.
 In the graph below the role of CAD in these programs is illustrated .
 IRD in Pakistan - one of the early adopters of CAD4TB with Stop TB Partnership/TB REACH support - is now planning to screen up to 5 million people using CAD4TB as a rapid triage in support of the Zero TB initiative.